sparkflows/sparkflows-docs/docs/databricks/admin-guide/databricks-python-installation.rst

 Fire Insights integrates with Databricks and can submit Python jobs.
 It submits jobs to the Databricks clusters using the REST API of Databricks and have the results displayed back in Fire Insights.

-Below are the steps for Integrating Fire Insights with your Databricks Clusters for running Python jobs.
+Below are the steps for Integrating Fire Insights with your Databricks clusters for running Python jobs.

 .. note::  The Machine on which Fire Insights is installed should have Python 3.7.0 or above.